metaperson/PyFontoBene/README.md

 in the first time using github for me.

-I want to join with the original FontoBene project as below.
+I want to join with the original FontoBene project as reference below.

 But I am beginner in github.
 I don't know how to using and join that project.